My “dad vibe” must be working overtime these days.

-As I’ve been going about my routines lately, I seem to keep running into young people who want to get started in investing, but have no clue how to do so.
+As I’ve been going about my routines in the past, I’ve run into a lot of young people who want to get started in investing, but have no clue how to do so.

 I’m talking about folks my daughters’ age who are earning some income and want to invest, but just don’t know where to start.

-For instance, while skiing at the Kirkwood Mountain Resort near Lake Tahoe recently, I chatted with three young adults who jumped at the chance to get my advice about investing.
+For instance, once, while skiing at the Kirkwood Mountain Resort near Lake Tahoe, I chatted with three young adults who jumped at the chance to get my advice about investing.

 I guess that’s where the dad vibe comes into play….
 I told them about a surefire way to make the market work for them as though I were talking to my own daughters.